5200CONFIDENTIALITY AND ACCESS TO EDUCATION RECORDS

 - Except for disclosures made to a federal, state or local health officer when such disclosure is mandated or authorized by federal or state law, a notation of all disclosures shall be placed in the medical record or with any HIV-related test result of a protected individual, who shall be informed of such disclosures on request.

 XIII.
 CHILD ABUSE REPORTING

-Nothing in this policy shall limit a mandated reporter’s responsibility to report suspected child abuse or neglect under the Board’s Child Abuse and Neglect Reporting Policy [reference policy number]
+Nothing in this policy shall limit a mandated reporter’s responsibility to report suspected child abuse or neglect under the Board’s Child Abuse and Neglect Reporting Policy 4050.

 XIV.
 RIGHT TO FILE A COMPLAINT

-FERPA affords parents and eligible students the right to file a complaint with the U.S. Department of Education concerning alleged failures by the District to comply with the requirements of FERPA.
+FERPA affords parents and eligible students the right to file a complaint with the U.S. Department of Education concerning alleged failures by the school district to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: